 6.2 Election of Officers.
 The Officers shall be elected annually by the Board of Directors at the next regular Board of Directors meeting following the annual meeting of Members, and shall serve for terms of one (1) year.
 An officer shall hold office until his or her successor shall have been elected or until his or her prior death, resignation or removal from office as hereinafter provided.

 6.4 Nominating Committee.
-The President, or the presiding officer of the Board of Directors, shall appoint one or more Directors at the annual meeting of Members to serve as an Ad Hoc Nominating Committee.
+The Executive Committee of the Board of Directors shall appoint one or more Directors to serve as an Ad Hoc Nominating Committee.
 The Committee shall poll all Directors to determine who has an interest, availability, and capability to serve as a Board officer.
-The Committee shall make its recommendation for Officers to the Board of Directors at the next regular Board of Directors meeting.
+The Committee shall make its recommendation for Officers to the Board of Directors at the next regular Board of Directors meeting following the Annual meeting of Members.
 The recommendation of the Committee shall not prohibit the nomination of other eligible Directors for Officer positions.

 6.5 President.
 The President shall be the presiding officer at all meetings of Members, the Board of Directors, and the Executive Committee.
 The President shall be responsible to the Board of Directors for carrying out the policies and directives of the Board of Directors and shall supervise the activities of the Vice President, Treasurer, Secretary, and HDC staff.
 The President may delegate responsibilities among the officers and other Directors as he or she deems appropriate to accomplish the purposes of the Board of Directors.
 The Board of Directors, from time to time, may delegate other duties to the President, as it deems necessary and appropriate.